simplworld/simpl.world.website/_docs/tutorials/multi-player/frontend-player.md

 ---
-title: Build the Player Multi-player Game UI
+title: Build the Multi-player Game Player UI
 permalink: /docs/tutorials/multi-player/frontend-player/
 layout: docs
 description:
 ---

-## Build the Player Multi-player Game UI
+## Build the Multi-player Game Player UI

+Players need to be able to submit decisions for their assigned role and see their world's results.
+They also need to be notified if a value they submitted was not valid.

-First, create actions in `js/actions/Actions.js` for submitting decisions to the `submit_decision` topic defined by div-model `game/games.py` and for setting/clearing a status message it returns.
+First, create two actions in `js/actions/Actions.js` -- one for submitting decisions to the `submit_decision` topic defined by div-model `game/games.py` and another for setting/clearing a status message it returns.

 ```jsx
 import {createAction} from 'redux-actions';